By Charles Moffat - January 2018.

 "Shut up about it!" snapped the conjuror and left the room.

-The imp waited he was well out of earshot before speaking again.
+The imp waited until he was well out of earshot before speaking again.
 "Whatever bitch.
 Watch I don't stab you in the neck with my stinger.
 Then I can drink all the ale I want, all frothy and fresh from the spout.
 Then when I am good and ready I can piss on your corpse.
 A really long piss too, considering all the ale I am going to drink.
 Just you wait and see.
 You're not half as smart as you think you are."

 Down the hallway, the conjuror found the musty room he was looking for.
 It was a library of sorts, small, many of the shelves were broken or falling apart, but the room was stacked high with books on all manner of subjects.
 He cast a simple light spell to illuminate the gloom and began organizing books into piles of different topics.
 He had previously seen a book in here about elvish royalty, a collection of biographies or so he thought, but could not be certain where it was now.
 The room was overdue to be organized anyway.